andreascaudo/escape-orbit/frontend/README.md

 ## Recent Updates

+- Replaced planet emojis with visual circular timer indicators for planet visits
+- Fixed Earth's timer indicator to always display a full circle
+- Improved fuel mechanics to get 30 fuel from all planets including Earth
+- Added fuel refill notification messages for all planets including Earth
 - Updated spaceship graphics with new image assets (spaceship_noflames.png and spaceship_flames.png)
 - Improved game over screen with better leaderboard display and spacing
 - Removed username display from top left UI and moved it to the game over screen